Dübener Heide Nature Park, Germany

 The landscapes and physical activities are not the only attraction for visitors, in the peace of the natural park, between the River Elbe and River Mulde, visitors can relax amongst the park’s unique flora and fauna.
 Here you can observe cranes, the threatened Black stork, osprey, beavers, otters and red deer among many other species of animal.
 The south of the park is especially noted for its high biodiversity with 114 bird species recorded as breeding there.

-If you live/work in the Dübener Heide and if you are interested to take part in strategy development for a better green infrastructure in this area please feel free to contact Kathrin Uhlemann at the Saxony State Foundation for Nature and Environment in Dresden.
+If you live/work in the Dübener Heide and if you are interested to take part in strategy development for a better green infrastructure in this area please feel free to contact Kathrin Uhlemann at the Saxony State Foundation for Nature and Environment.